 We have gone through the details of these two nice subcompact cars and now we are all going to agree that the Honda Fit and Toyota Aqua have all the qualities to qualify them as great subcompact cars, but we also arrive at another conclusion that each is far better than the other in a certain category.

 And this is what we conclude; the Fit has more passenger and cargo space, while the Aqua is easier to maneuver in tight spaces hence great for urban use as it also has a great return when it comes to fuel economy in urban use.
-So if your daily activities include carrying cargo and passengers, then the Fit will be ideal for you, and if your activities involve moving around tight urban spaces, then the Aqua will be a great purchase.
+So if your daily activities include carrying cargo and passengers, then the Fit will be ideal for you, and if your activities involve moving around tight urban spaces, then the Aqua.

 Written by: Samuel H. Mponezya